mitchell-merry/autosplitters/_docs/unity.md

         // We start from a static variable, in this case it's PogoGameManager.GameInstance
         // Then we can go from there to any property on that
-        // In this case we're getting PogoGameManager.GameInstance.currentChapter.Number and setting it to "chapter" vars.Helper["chapter"] = mono.Make<int>(
+        // In this case we're getting PogoGameManager.GameInstance.currentChapter.Number and setting it to "chapter"
+        // This is building a pointer path dynamically -
+        // PogoGameManager.GameInstance will resolve to an address by asl-help, and each of pgm["currentChapter"] resolves to an offset in the pointer path vars.Helper["chapter"] = mono.Make<int>(
             // the base class
             pgm,